Mexican Pot Roast Recipe

 - Vegetable oil

-- Sear the meat: Then, I season the roast with salt and pepper before cooking it on both sides for six to eight minutes until it is nicely browned.
+Sear the meat: I season the roast with salt and pepper, then cook it over medium-high heat for 6 to 8 minutes, until nicely browned.
 After, I remove it and set it aside.

-- Saute the veggies: Next, the diced onions go into the pot and I saute them until they are translucent and lightly brown, for about three or four minutes.
+Sauté the veggies: Next, the diced onions go into the pot, and I sauté them until translucent and lightly browned, about 3-4 minutes.
 The minced garlic goes in next with the tomatoes, tomato paste, peppers, Worcestershire sauce, beef broth, taco seasoning, lime zest, lime juice, and cilantro

-- Roast the meat: It gets stirred well before I add the beef back along with the quartered onion, whole garlic, and bay leaves.
+Roast the meat: I stir it well before adding the beef back, along with the quartered onion, whole garlic, and bay leaves.
 Then, I cover and cook it for three to four hours.
-It will be fork tender and 135 degrees F on an instant-read thermometer before removing.
+It will be fork-tender and 195°F on an instant-read thermometer when inserted in the thickest part of the meat.

-- Shred and serve: Last, I remove and toss out the bay leaves and let the meat rest for 15 minutes before shredding it to serve with the veggies, lime wedges, and cilantro.
+Shred and serve: Lastly, I remove and toss out the bay leaves, then let the meat rest for 15 minutes before shredding it to serve with the veggies, lime wedges, and cilantro.

 Expert tip